The great investing myth (4): Dividends matter 💰

 Session 24: Dividend Closure and First Steps on Valuation

-On the other hand, young startups, challenging the status quo, compete aggressively to out-win the incumbents with their capital and cash flows.
+On the other hand, young startups and growing companies, challenging the status quo, compete aggressively to out-win the incumbents with their capital and cash flows.
 The shareholders investing in these companies do not expect dividends as they want them to keep growing—for example, Tesla versus Ford and General Motors.
-Dividends become a handicap for the incumbents against the young growth companies.
+Dividends can be a handicap for the incumbents against the young growth companies.

 Revenue growth for 202251%23%15%